Thank you for contacting

 Who Qualifies Under Good Tax Compliance Rules

-The First-Time Abatement program provides penalty relief for taxpayers with good tax compliance.
-To qualify, individuals and businesses must have filed all required tax returns for the prior three years, complied with all current filing requirements, and avoided receiving other administrative waivers.
-The program applies only to the same return type, such as individual, business, or partnership returns.
+The First-Time Abatement program provides penalty relief for taxpayers with a good compliance history.
+To qualify, individuals and businesses generally must have filed all required tax returns for the prior three years, complied with all current filing requirements, and not previously received this type of administrative waiver for the same return type (e.g., individual, business, or partnership returns).

 Why Penalty Relief Matters in Tax Law